juniormonkey/oddchatter/README.md

 ### Displaying callback videos

-The script installs a Firestore query listener for each callback in `oddsalon.oddchatter.view.loadCallbacks()`, to display the callback's video if the most recent `oddsalon.oddchatter.config.Configuration.callback_threshold` documents in that callback's collection are all more recent than `oddsalon.oddchatter.config.Configuration.callback_window_ms` milliseconds ago, or the last time the callback video was played, whichever is more recent.
+The script installs a Firestore query listener for each callback in `oddsalon.oddchatter.view.loadCallbacks()`, to display the callback's video if the most recent `oddsalon.oddchatter.config.Configuration.callbackThreshold()` documents in that callback's collection are all more recent than `oddsalon.oddchatter.config.Configuration.callback_window_ms` milliseconds ago, or the last time the callback video was played, whichever is more recent.

 ### Onboarding